braydenanderson2014/ArduinoHashtable/README.md

 return Iterator(this, TABLE_SIZE, nullptr);
 ```
 which is exactly what end() already has inside.
 This is just to be neater.
+### Version 1.0.2: - BETA
+* Removed unnecessary print statements left behind from testing.
+* Update is being used to properly progress Arduino Library Manager to next available version due to an error in last update creation.
+* No other changes made.

 =============================================================================